Automatic revisions, are you kidding me? Well, no and neither is Revit Building 9.

 We need to carefully contemplate and make a distinction between what we believe to be benefits in reusing legacy CAD data and the realities of doing so.
 A shift in perceptions, habits and workflows is required if we are to create a successful BIM environment; the ways-of-the-CAD do not always translate, much like some of the hand-drafting practices that needed adjustment, integration or abandonment with the advent of the CAD workflow.

-suggestions and help.
+The transition to a BIM solution requires a great deal of suggestions and help.
 This should come from internal and external sources that can be relied upon to both brainstorm and also to help us with best practices and concepts for legacy content and so much more.
 A trusted, varied and experienced group of Revit support personnel can be your greatest asset.
 My intent is to be one of those voices.

 When using Revit with an "onward and upwards" approach rather than a "copy from backwards" approach, in almost every case will enable success.

-1. I think what you posted made a ton of sense.
+I think what you posted made a ton of sense.
 However, what about this?

-what if you were to write a awesome headline?
+ReplyDeletewhat if you were to write a awesome headline?
 I ain't saying your content isn't good, but what

 if you added a headline that grabbed a person's attention?
 I mean "Automatic Revisions, Tracking and Management? a CAD users dream; a Revit user's Reality!!!"